have been deemed the best

 THE WR TRIO

-The touring Woody Russell Trio features two Austin based “A-list” musicians from the Carry It Up sessions: Lloyd Gil Wright on piano/synths and jazz/blues harmonica virtuoso, Jose Ruiz.
-Their world-class performances offer audiences a mesmerizing, uplifting concert experience fueled by stellar musicianship and guided by Russell's "heart to heart" songwriting.
-The Trio format has been developing over the course of several tours, employing the use of electronics and percussion in an aim to further the possibilities within the context of a small group.
+The touring Woody Russell Trio features Austin based “A-list” musicians.
+A rotating cast of players from Russell's larger ensembles is heard in the Trio setting.
+Their world-class performances offer audiences a mesmerizing, uplifting concert experience fueled by stellar musicianship and guided by Russell's sophisticated songwriting.
+The Trio format has been developing over the course of many tours throughout the US in an aim to further the possibilities within the context of a small group.